JElandorr/news/README.md

 # Project News Site

 Welcome to the Project News Site documentation.
-This platform serves as a dynamic news site where visitors can browse a wide range of topics and articles.
+This project is my submission for the retake exam after completing the SoftUni ReactJS Course.
+Named "ProjectNews", this dynamic news site allows visitors to browse a wide range of topics and articles.
 Our news site stands out with its fully responsive design, ensuring a seamless user experience across various devices.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).